datagovsg/live-parking-info/presentation/presentation.md

 * `document.getElementById` gets the `carparkInfo` `div` in our HTML
 * Changing `innerText` changes the HTML displayed inside the `carparkInfo`'s `div`
 * Be precise with your spelling and casing - computers are quite unforgiving!
-* Refresh the page and your text should reappear
+* Save this file and refresh the page and your text should reappear

 ---